Ava Supernova

 ModelThe actual AI brain doing the thinking (Qwen, DeepSeek, Mistral, and others).
 Different models have different strengths.
 You normally never pick one — Ava does.

 ModeThe mindset Ava is in.
-Like a colleague switching hats: builder, teacher, planner, friend.
+Like a colleague switching hats: builder, writer, teacher, planner, friend.
 You pick the mode; it changes how she behaves.
-There are six.
+There are seven.

 Persona / specialistHelper roles Ava runs behind the scenes for harder jobs — an explorer, a planner, a fact-checker.
 Think of a small expert team.
 You never talk to them directly; Ava coordinates them.